Discover Tralee

 What to expect?

 Tralee (Trá Lí in Irish Gaelic) is a small town in County Kerry in the Republic of Ireland.
-It is located at the beginning of the Dingle Peninsula, making it an ideal place to set up your HQ while visiting the surrounding area!
-Don’t miss its museums, its golf green and its magnificent windmill, one of the largest in the whole of Ireland!
+It’s located at the beginning of the Dingle Peninsula, making it an ideal place to set up your HQ while exploring the surrounding area!
+Don’t miss its museums, its golf course and its magnificent windmill, one of the largest in Ireland!

 History of Tralee